Measurement of the Ratio of Partial Branching Fractions of Inclusive $\overline{B} \to X_u \ell \overline{\nu}$ to $\overline{B} \to X_{c} \ell \overline{\nu}$ and the Ratio of their Spectra with Hadronic Tagging: Systematic Uncertainties

 The uncertainty on the shape of the secondary and fake lepton contributions is estimated by varying the normalization of the three components in simulation: semi-tauonic decays, events with leptons from a secondary decay, and events where a hadron has been misidentified.
 A conservative $30\%$ normalization uncertainty is assigned to each component.

 The number of $\BB$ pairs in the sample \cite{Belle:2012iwr}, and the fraction of $\Y4S$ mesons that decay to charged $\BpBm$ pairs are varied within their uncertainty \cite{ParticleDataGroup:2020ssz}.
 The uncertainty due to the limited size of the MC samples used is estimated via a bootstrapping method.
-Pseudo-samples are created by sampling with replacement.

 Systematic variations that affect the signal side normalization and the data statistical uncertainty are fully propagated to the tag calibration.
 Uncertainty due to the tag calibration is therefore not separately identified but rather included in the already discussed sources.